MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/acr-authentication-errors.md

 ---
 # Troubleshoot the most common Azure Container Registry authentication errors

-Azure Container Registry (ACR) is a private registry.
+Azure Container Registry (ACR) is a private registry service.
 To perform operations such as push or pull (except the [anonymous pull](/azure/container-registry/anonymous-pull-access) operation), you have to authenticate against the ACR first.

 This article helps you troubleshoot the most common authentication errors that occur when you pull images from a container registry and provides solutions to them.